AarishMansur/Hackthon_Project/README.md

 # Hackthon_Project
-This is the Hackthon project file will update it later
+This is the Hackthon project file will update it later.